Bryce Cotton: 2020–21 season: Third NBL MVP

 On April 30, 2020, Cotton opted out of the final year of his contract due to the salary cuts that were implemented by the NBL to protect the league during the COVID-19 pandemic.
 After exploring playing opportunities overseas, Cotton re-signed with the Wildcats on a three-year deal reportedly worth $2 million on May 26, 2020.
 The 2020–21 NBL season began in January 2021.
 In the Wildcats' season opener on January 24, Cotton recorded 27 points, seven assists and five steals in an 88–76 win over the South East Melbourne Phoenix.
 He recorded 32 points and six assists five days later in a 90–89 loss to the Phoenix.
 On February 23, he recorded 30 points and nine assists in a 113–106 win over the Sydney Kings.
 On March 14, he recorded a season-high 34 points, seven assists and three steals in a 97–88 win over the Adelaide 36ers.
 He scored 20 second-half points in leading a 26-point comeback.
 With seven wins in eight NBL Cup games, the Wildcats were crowned winners of the inaugural NBL Cup.
 On March 22, he set a new season high with 36 points in a 92–82 win over the 36ers.
 On April 13, he scored 34 points in an 85–79 overtime win over the New Zealand Breakers.
 He hit the game-tying buzzer-beating 3-pointer at the end of regulation to send the game into overtime.
 On May 9, he recorded 32 points, 10 assists and six rebounds in a 98–84 win over the Breakers, becoming the first Wildcat since Shawn Redhage in 2006 to have 30 points and 10 assists in a game.
 On May 24, he was ruled out for the rest of the season after suffering a hematoma to his left quadriceps.
 He averaged career highs in points (23.5) and assists (5.7), earning his fourth NBL scoring title.
 He was subsequently named NBL MVP for the third time, becoming the first player to win back-to-back MVPs since Andrew Gaze in 1998 and joined Gaze and Leroy Loggins as the only three-time winners.
-He was also voted Fan's MVP and named to the All-NBL First Team for the fourth consecutive season.
+He was also voted Fans MVP and named to the All-NBL First Team for the fourth consecutive season.
 Without Cotton, the Wildcats reached the grand final series but lost in a 3–0 sweep to Melbourne United.